 Here’s how Ryanair baggage policy works in 2019:

 You can take one “small personal bag” into the cabin, as long as it fits under the seat in front.
 Ryanair defines a small personal bag as 40cm x 20cm x 25cm.

-Ryanair Priority Boarding costs between £6 and £10.
-With Priority Booking, you’re also permitted to bring an additional 10kg bag (55cm x 40cm x 20cm) into the cabin for no extra cost.
+Ryanair Priority Boarding costs between £6 and £12.
+Known as Priority Booking & 2 Cabin Bags, you’re also permitted to bring an additional 10kg bag (55cm x 40cm x 20cm) into the cabin for no extra cost.
 However, be aware that Ryanair Priority Boarding is capped at 95 out of 189 passengers per flight for space reasons.

 There’s no public announcement on why the cost fluctuates, but when we reached out to Ryanair, they simply said that “the fee will depend on the flight date and route.”

 Please note that these prices apply for each way of your journey, so prepare to double the prices if you’re flying out and then returning home with extra bags both ways.